stefangordon/serverless-event-body-option/README.md

 $ serverless invoke -f yourFunction --body '{"foo":"var"}'
 ```

-* Specifying json file path which contains the body data if the data is complicated.
+* Specifying JSON file path which contains the body data if the data is complicated.

 ```
 $ serverless invoke -f yourFunction --body /path/to/your-body-data.json
 ```

-You can also adding the body option for the `invoke local` sub-command for invoking the function locally.
+You can also add the body option for the `invoke local` sub-command for invoking the function locally.